Coastal evacuations urged as Hurricane Henri heads north

 “We have a lot of wealthy people.
 There’s no doubt that we do, but everybody pulls together in an emergency,” Schneiderman said.
 “So, you know, yeah, there are people hanging out on their yachts at the moment drinking martinis, but they’re also starting to talk about this storm and I’m sure they’re going to want to be helpful.”

-Hill reported from Albany, New York.
-Associated Press writers Larry Neumeister and William J. Kole in Warwick, Rhode Island, contributed to this report.
+Marcelo reported from Plymouth, Massachusetts, and Eaton-Robb reported from Columbia, Connecticut.
+Associated Press writers Larry Neumeister, Michael R. Sisak and Bobby Caina Calvan in New York, and William J. Kole in Warwick, Rhode Island, contributed to this report.